 It is beautiful and sunny over here in Kelowna.
-We spend a lot of our time at the beach and taking our dog, Coco to the water dog park.
+We spent a lot of our time at the beach and taking our dog, Coco to the water dog park.

-A lot of times, my clients complain about shoulder blades pain.
-So today, I have a couple of exercises that you can do to help if you or someone you know suffer from shoulder blades pain.
+Often my clients complain about shoulder blade pain.
+So today, I have a couple of exercises that you can do to help if you or someone you know suffer from shoulder blade pain.

 In today’s video, I wanted to go through the top three shoulder blades pain exercises.

 Top 3 Shoulder Blades Pain Exercises

 #1 – Tennis Ball into the Shoulder Blade